Pvt. James Henery Hurndon Jr.

-The POWs were no longer allowed on deck.
-Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
+The POWs were no longer allowed on deck, and their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

 At 7:37 p.m. on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
-It fired two torpedoes at the Shinyo Maru.
-The first torpedo hit the ship in its main hold.
-Moments later, a second torpedo hit the ship.
-Some of the POWs were blown out of the hold and into the water by the explosion.
-There was a gapping hole in the ship's side.
+It fired two torpedoes at the Shinyo Maru, and the first torpedo hit the ship in its main hold; moments later, a second torpedo hit the ship.
+Some of the POWs were blown out of the hold and into the water by the explosion which left a gaping hole in the ship's side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
-There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two.
-It then sank into the water.
+There was a tremendous crushing sound and the ship seemed to bend upward, in the middle, and split in two before it sank into the water.

 Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
 When they spotted the POWs in the water, they strafed them.
 The planes stopped strafing when they realized that there were Japanese in the water with the POWs.
 The one good thing about the depth charges was that they kept sharks away from the POWs.

-The Japanese announced to the Americans that if they surrendered that they would be treated with compassion.
-About 30 men gave up after hearing this.
-According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and the Japanese shot each POW in the back of the head.
-The Japanese pushed the bodies overboard.
+The Japanese announced to the Americans that if they surrendered that they would be treated with compassion, and about 30 men gave up after hearing this.
+According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and the Japanese shot each POW in the back of the head and pushed the bodies overboard.

-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
-One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
+What saved the surviving POWs was that it got dark and they could not be seen in the water.
+Of the 750 POWs who were boarded onto the ship, 82 POWs avoided the Japanese and escaped.
+One man died on shore while the remainder were rescued by Filipino guerillas, who protected them, and returned them to U.S. Forces in October 1944.
 Pvt.
 James H. Hurndon, Jr. was not one of these men.

 Pvt.
 James H. Hurndon Jr., is listed as dying on September 7, 1944, during the sinking of the Shinyo Maru.
 On December 31, 1944, the United States acknowledged that the sinking of the Shinyo Maru was a result of the content of a radio message being misinterpreted.